 NOTE: The quantity given for the two main fabrics allows for fussy cutting a very large motif on all the panels.
 If you have a smaller motif, you may be able to get away with smaller amounts.
 However, for this design, we do recommend a large bold print for the best look.

-- 1 yard of 54”+ nylon rip stop or similar for the lining – a darker color is best; we used 59” nylon rip stop in army green, purchased locally
+- 1 yard of 54”+ nylon rip stop or similar for the lining – a darker color is best; we originally used 59” nylon rip stop in army green

 - 1¾ yards of 1½” wide cotton webbing; we used 1½” wide cotton webbing in natural

-- ONE 28” – 36” sport or parka zipper in a coordinating color; we used a Coats Separating Parka Zipper in Cream, purchased locally
+- ONE 28” – 36” sport or parka zipper in a coordinating color; we used a Coats Separating Parka Zipper in Cream

 NOTE: You need a minimum of 28”, but a longer zipper could be cut to fit.